Motional decoherence in ultracold Rydberg atom quantum simulators of spin models: Results: Quench and ramp dynamics

 \subsection{Slow Quench with Detuning Ramp}

 Again motivated by Ref.~\cite{guardado2018probing}, the second scenario we study is the dynamics as the longitudinal field $\Delta$ is slowly swept from far off resonance to the final detuning.
 For sufficiently slow ramps, coherent evolution, and no motional coupling, this would result in adiabatic preparation of the Ising ground state.
-The dynamics has two stages, as in the experiment Ref. \cite{guardado2018probing}.
+The dynamics has two stages, as the first stage in the three-stage dynamics in Fig. 3 of Ref. \cite{guardado2018probing} is omitted for simplicity.
+This simplification has little to do with our estimate of the motional effect, as the large detuning in this stage prevents atoms from excited to the Rydberg state.
 Initially, all the atoms are prepared in the ground state under a laser field with Rabi frequency $\Omega_i$ and large laser detuning $\Delta_i\gg J$.
 The first stage of the ramping process is that the $\Delta$ decreases to a preset value $\Delta_f$ with a given ramp rate $\dot{\Delta}$ while $\Omega$ is constant.
 The second stage is a linear turn-off of the $\Omega$ with rate $\dot{\Omega}$ while $\Delta$ holds constant.
 We focus on the experimental parameter values: $J=2\pi\times 6$MHz, $\Omega_i=0.9J$, $\Delta_i = 3.3J$, and $\dot{\Omega}=0.24 J^2$, and we take the single-body decoherence times, specifically the lifetime and dephasing time, to be $T_1=20\mu$s and $T_2=0.5\mu$s, respectively.
 The single-body decoherence is incorporated into the calculations as described in Appendix~\ref{appendix:eom}.

 Figure~\ref{fig:ramp} shows results for two ramp rates $\dot{\Delta}$, in order to compare motional effects at different timescales.
 For the shortest duration ramps [Fig.~\ref{fig:ramp}(a) at positive $\Delta_f$], the single-atom noise can play a more important role than the atom motion.
 However, the effect of motion rapidly appears and exceeds the single-atom noise, as seen in Fig.~\ref{fig:ramp}(a) for negative $\Delta_f$ and Fig.~\ref{fig:ramp}(b) for nearly all $\Delta_f$.
 In Fig.~\ref{fig:ramp}(b), as the sweeping is slower (with smaller $\dot{\Delta}$), the process will be closer to an adiabatic process and build up a higher correlation peak.
 However, as this process takes longer time, the effect of the atom motion is even larger.